Asian stocks drop as Fed shift reverberates; Treasury yields slide

 Several Fed officials have speaking duties this week, including Chair Jerome Powell, who testifies before Congress on Tuesday.

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in 45 nations, fell another 0.2% on Monday, extending its retreat from a record intraday high reached Tuesday.
+The MSCI world equity index, which tracks shares in 45 nations, fell another 0.2% on Monday, extending its retreat from a record intraday high reached Tuesday.

 In commodities, gold rebounded 0.6% to $1,773.12 an ounce on Monday, looking to snap a six-day losing streak, but still remained near the lowest since early May, pressured by a stronger dollar.